 Users on interim releases such as Ubuntu 21.10 are prompted to upgrade within a few days of the next Ubuntu release becoming available.
 This prompt may happen automatically, or when checking for new updates.

 Users on a Long Term Supported release such as Ubuntu 20.04 LTS will be prompted to upgrade once the first point release of the following LTS is available.
-For Ubuntu 22.04 LTS this prompt will appear once Ubuntu 22.04.1 LTS is available, usually around 3 months after launch.
+For Ubuntu 22.04 LTS this prompt will appear once Ubuntu 22.04.1 LTS is available.

 Getting ready to upgrade